exercism/bash/exercises/affine-cipher/README.md

 the encryption function is:

   E(x) = (ax + b) % m
-# where x is the letters index from 0 - length of alphabet - 1
+# where x is the letters' index from 0 - length of alphabet - 1
 # m is the length of the alphabet - roman alphabet = 26
 # and a and b make the key

 the decryption function is:

   D(y) = a^-1(y - b) % m
-# where y is the numeric of an encrypted letter, ie. y = E(x)
+# where y is the numeric value of an encrypted letter, ie. y = E(x)
 # it is important to note that a^-1 is the modal multiplicative inverse
 # the modal multiplicative inverse of a only exists is a and m are
 # coprime.